800.367.6515

 There are 54 lifeguard towers that span the 10 miles of coastline on North Myrtle Beach.
 During peak season, the city tries to keep the towers fully staffed.
 Please be mindful of any swim advisories and check the lifeguard stands to see if any flags are displayed.
 These flags can indicate whether swimming is safe currently.

-• Green – low hazard.
+• Green – Low hazard.

-• Yellow – moderate hazard.
+• Yellow – Moderate hazard.
 Moderate surf and or currents are present.

 • Red Flag – High hazard.
 Swimming is strongly discouraged.

-• Double Red Flag – the beach is closed.
+• Double Red Flag – The beach is closed.

-• Purple Flag – dangerous marine life is present.
+• Purple Flag – Dangerous marine life is present.
 This flag does not indicate the presence of sharks.
 Instead, it advises that jellyfish, stingrays, or other marine life have been spotted.

 Always be aware of your surroundings when swimming.
 You may not swim beyond 50 yards of the shore or where the water is deeper than shoulder height.